-An ordinary kriging, respectively with exponential and pentaspherical variograms, is then applied to spatially interpolate $a{200,j}$ and $n{200,j}$, obtaining a representation of how these coefficients would vary over a hypothetical 200 m high flat area.
-The real values (i.e., accounting for elevation and longitude effects) of the coefficients are then obtained as and where z_i is the elevation of the cells of a digital terrain model with a 250×250 m2 grid and x_i the longitudes of the centroids of the cells.
-A representation of the variability of a_i and n_i over the region is given in figures 6 and 7.
-The maps of h_3 , h_6 , h{12} and h{24} are shown in figure 8 (where the map for h_1 is not shown, being very similar to the one in figure 6).
+An ordinary kriging, respectively, with exponential and pentaspherical variograms, is then applied to spatially interpolate $a{200,j}$ and $n{200,j}$, obtaining a representation of how these coefficients would vary over a hypothetical 200 m high flat area.
+The real values (i.e., accounting for elevation and longitude effects) of the coefficients are then obtained as and where z_i is the elevation of the ith cell of a digital terrain model with a 250 × 250 m2 grid, and x_i is the longitude of the centroid of the cell.
+A representation of the variability of a_i and n_i over the region is given in Figs. 6 and 7.
+The maps of h_3 , h_6 , h{12} and h{24} are shown in Fig. 8 (where the map for h_1 is not shown, being very similar to the one shown in Fig. 6).